 Broadcasting Your Job Search to the World: How to Get Caught Job Hunting Without Even Trying

-Avoid sending your resume and other job-related emails from your work computer.
-Many workplaces monitor these communications, and your colleagues may also have access.
-Treat your workplace like it’s under surveillance, and be cautious about what you do.
+Notably, avoid sending your resume and other job-related emails from your work computer.
+Notably, in addition, many workplaces monitor these communications.
+Your colleagues may also have access.
+Treat your workplace like it’s under surveillance.
+Be cautious about what you do.
 Stay smart and avoid unnecessary risks.

 Gossiping in the Office: How to Get Fired and Lose Friends in One Swift Gossip Session

-You never know who is listening, and in Cube-land, walls have eavesdropping ears.
+Of course, you never know who is listening.
+Specifically, in Cube-land, walls have eavesdropping ears.
 It’s best to play it safe and keep the juicy gossip to yourself.
 Don’t ever repeat anything you hear that could burn you or others.
-Winding up on the wrong side of the rumor mill can cost you more than somebody’s trust; it can grind your whole career into pixie sticks.
+Winding up on the wrong side of the rumor mill can cost you more than somebody’s trust.
+In short, it can grind your whole career into pixie sticks.

 Chatting It Up On Personal Calls: How to Turn Your Work Phone Into a Personal Hotline (And Lose Your Job)

-Spending much of your work time conducting your business can be productive, but trust and believe your boss and employees are scowling at you in contempt.
+However, spending much of your work time conducting your business can be productive.
+Trust and believe your boss and employees are scowling at you in contempt.
 Better wrap it up, B!

 Sippin’ On That Syrup: Why Drinking at Work Is a Surefire Way to Get Your Walk of Shame Out the Door

-If you enjoy keeping things interesting, here’s a suggestion: have a few ‘cold ones’ during your break (like 6 or 7), and then strike up a conversation with your boss in a crowded elevator about why you hate working weekends and how you could run the office better than him.
-While your colleagues might find it amusing and somewhat satisfying, I assure you that at least one person won’t laugh.
+Also, if you enjoy keeping things interesting, here’s a suggestion: have a few ‘cold ones’ during your break (like 6 or 7).
+In addition, then strike up a conversation with your boss in a crowded elevator about why you hate working weekends.
+How you could run the office better than him.
+Of course, while your colleagues might find it amusing and somewhat satisfying.
+Of course, i assure you that at least one person won’t laugh.

 Surfing the Web Excessively: How to Surf the Internet and Your Way to Unemployment